Awkewainze/FriendBot/README.md

 * If on Windows, [Windows Build Tools](https://www.npmjs.com/package/windows-build-tools), if you have Visual Studio installed, that should also work.
 * (Recommended) VSCode setup makes Typescript development much easier.
-* (Recommended) VScode extensions.
+* (Recommended) VSCode extensions.
 VSCode will asks to install them on launching this project.

 ## NPM Commands